 Myanmar, in Southeast Asia, has been ruled by militants for decades and has been devastated by natural disasters.
 The IRC helps individuals to rebuild their lives by providing health care, water and sanitation services, and social assistance.

 ABOUT THE AUTHOR

-This article is written by Samanta Rao, a student studying in her final year pursuing BBA LLB from the Center for Legal Studies – Gitarattan International Business School, GGSIPU, New Delhi.
-The author is an ambitious, confident and hard-working law student.
-She is very passionate about work.
+This article is written by Samanta Rao, a student studying in final year pursuing BBA LLB from Centre for Legal Studies-Gitarattan International Business School, GGSIPU, New Delhi.
+The author is an ambitious, confident and hard-working law aspirant.
+She is very passionate about her work and takes initiative to accomplish her goals.
 She is highly innovative with a keen interest in writing articles and analysing judgements.